 I shouldn’t have let it, though.

 This is one of those simple art activities that you can do over and over again and enjoy it every time and get a different result every time.

-In testing some of the action art ideas for my Action Art Activity Pack, we revisited blow painting, and had so much fun with it!
+We recently revisited blow painting, and had so much fun with it!
 Day after day after day.

 We had the activity set up at the studio table for over a week and every day, multiple times per day, various configurations of kids and adults would be in there blowing paint around paper with a straw.

 It’s kind of funny to watch, super satisfying to do, and the results are always interesting.